 When can I submit an application to the FUTURE Program?

 You can submit your application at any time; only complete applications will be reviewed.
 Review of applications and admission interviews are held each spring for admission in the fall.

 The two-year program results in a vocational certificate from the University of Tennessee.

 Do students graduate from the FUTURE Program with a job?

-Like any college program, a major goal of FUTURE is to increase the employability of our students.
+The primary goal of FUTURE is to increase the employability of our students.
 However, securing a job has to do with many factors.
-The FUTURE Program can provide assistance in obtaining employment, but participation in and graduation from the FUTURE Program does not guarantee a job placement.
+The FUTURE Program can and will provide assistance in obtaining employment during the program and sometimes immediately after; however, it should be noted that participation in and graduation from the FUTURE Program does not guarantee a job placement.